-- OFF the LFO is not reset on note-on or gate signals. - FIRST NOTE the LFO resets on the first note-on or gate signal. - ALL NOTES the LFO resets on all note-on or gate signals.
+- OFF the LFO is not reset on note-on or gate signals. - FIRST NOTE the LFO resets on the first note-on or gate signal. - THE ALL NOTES the LFO resets on all note-on or gate signals.

-Press the $\frac{1}{2}$ for $\frac{1}{2}$ button again to return to the main parameter page display.
+Press the or button again to return to the main parameter page display.

-Modulate the MASTER PITCH with the dedicated LFO and use the modulation option at to create a vibrato effect that is delayed and builds in amplitude as a key is pressed, according to the EG setting for that parameter page.
+Modulate the MASTER PITCH with the dedicated LFO and use the modulation option to create a vibrato effect that is delayed and builds in amplitude as a key is pressed, according to the EG setting for that parameter page.

-10.5 Envelope Generator (EG)
+9.5 Envelope Generators (EG)

-Each parameter page can be assigned either a dedicated local EG (labelled on the screen as

-EG) or one of four global EGs (labelled on the screen as EG1, EG2, EG3 and EG4).
+Each parameter page can be assigned either a dedicated local EG (labelled on the screen as EG) or one of four global EGs (labelled on the screen as EG1, EG2, EG3 and EG4).